Beerooke31/CupcakeSmash2025/content/step_5/_index.md

 }
 ```

-You should now be able to see the cupcake appearing and disappearing when you start the game.
+You should now be able to see the diamond appearing and disappearing when you start the game.

 Try changing the value of `time` and see what happens (this value is in milliseconds, so 500 milliseconds is 0.5 seconds).